 The term modernism refers to an era during which scholars were encouraged to shift from a basis of metaphysics to rationalism in analyzing the world and reality [3].
-In a modernist world, it is believed that human reason can determine truth on all subjects [3; 74].
-Practitioners who are rational and autonomous take personal responsibility to behave in an ethical manner [74].
-Just as science evolved from being religion- or faith-based, modernists sought to understand social phenomena by explicating universal ethical laws [3].
+In a modernist world, it is believed that reasoning can determine truth on all subjects [3].
+Just as science evolved from being religion- or faithbased, modernists sought to understand social phenomena by explicating universal ethical laws [3].

-Modernist philosophy argues that all individuals are similar and individual rights are supreme [4; 74].
+Modernist philosophy argues that all individuals are similar and individual rights are supreme [4].
 This philosophy has permeated much of biomedical ethics, and as such, each of the four ethical principles that form the backbone of ethical codes-autonomy, beneficence, nonmaleficence, and justice should be universally adhered to and applied [5].
-Utilitarian ethical principles, rationalism, and evidence-based scientific applications are at the heart of modernism [94].
+Utilitarian ethical principles, rationalism, and evidence-based scientific applications are at the heart of modernism [116].